Underground-turned-Mainstream Journalist Loses His Soul and Finds it Again

 “The story follows the arc of an era,” Haldane says. “ It will interest baby boomers, their younger siblings who wished they were there and their children and grandchildren who are glad that they weren’t.”

 David Haldane’s career in journalism has spanned more than four decades, beginning as an underground reporter for the Berkeley BARB and culminating in twenty-three years as a Los Angeles Times staff writer.
-Currently he lives in Joshua Tree, California, where he writes magazine articles, books and news reports for radio station KCDZ 107.7 FM.
-His work has appeared in many publications worldwide including Los Angeles Times Magazine, Orange Coast, Islands, Penthouse and Salon.
+Currently he divides his time between homes in Joshua Tree, California, and Northern Mindanao, Philippines, where he and his Filipino wife built the dream house envisioned in his book.
+In addition to writing occasional magazine articles, Haldane produces a weekly newspaper column called “Expat Eye” for Mindanao Goldstar Daily and was awarded a 2018 Golden Mike for his work as a reporter and weekend news anchor for KCDZ 107.7 FM in Joshua Tree.
+His work has appeared in many publications worldwide, including Los Angeles Times Magazine, Orange Coast, Islands, Penthouse and Salon.
 It has been anthologized in two previous books.

 Nazis and Nudists may be of particular interest to denizens of Berkeley, Vermont and New York where much of the action occurs.
 It is available nationwide at Black Rose Writing, Amazon or Barnes & Noble.